Tags API

 TOKEN<your_token>

-Replace <your_token> with API Token which can be obtained from getToken API call (Get API Token).
+Replace <your_token> with an API token obtained from the getToken API call (Get API Token).

 Success Response